oneapi-src/level-zero-spec/scripts/YaML.md

 #### struct/union
 * A struct/union initiates the creation of a c/c++ 'struct/union' definition in the source code
 * A struct/union requires the following scalar fields: "desc" and "name"
-* A struct/union may take the following optional scalar fields: "class"
+* A struct/union may take the following optional scalar fields: "class" and "version"
 * A struct/union requires the following sequence of scalars: "members"
 * A member requires the following scalar fields: "type", "name" and "desc"
-* A member may take the following optional scalar fields: "init"
+* A member may take the following optional scalar fields: "init" and "version"
 * The scripts only support simple 'struct/union' definitions: no bitfields, no functions, no constructors, no overloaded operators, etc.

 ```yml